NoobGrinder420/AI-programming-trainer-V2/README.md

 # langchain-programming-trainer
-small programming trainer using chatgpt and langchain
+Small programming trainer using chatgpt and langchain.
+Done during an LLM bootcamp.